15+ Slack Tips and Tricks You Should Know

 Companies with a large number of employees working in different departments often find the need to get collective feedback or other valuable input on different matters.
 If you happen to have a startup or you lead a team at an organization, and you need to conduct surveys (or polls), Slack has got you covered, all thanks to third-party integration.
 To create a poll, open the workspace you want to create polls in, and go to the Slack app directory.
 Here, enter the term “poll” to view a list of all the poll taking apps and hit Add to add the app to your workspace.
 We recommend Polly and Survey Monkey, which are two of the most popular poll and survey apps.

 6. Limit third-party app installation

 When you get started with Slack, the ability to install third-party applications is enabled by default to give you the option to integrate the apps and tools that your team/project relies on to your workspace.
-However, if you want, you can disable this to limit the number of installed third-party apps on your workspace.
+However, if you want, you can disable this to limit the number of third-party app installations on your workspace.
 After this, if a member tries to install an app, it needs to be approved at your end before they can add it to the workspace.
-To disable the option, head over to App management settings and toggle the button next to Approve apps.
+To disable the option, head over to App management settings, and toggle the button next to Approve apps.
 From here, you also get to customize the settings further and permit people who can install apps without requiring your approval.

 7. Filter messages